 The current release automatically creates a Wifi Access Point on startup, allows DataFlash logging to the companion copmuter and “simple” real-time video streaming from a camera on the drone to the ground station.

 Video streaming from the Intel Edison is not supported (yet).

 Installation instructions are at the bottom of this page.

-The APSync project is still in beta.
-Only the first stage (Wifi Access Point & DataFlash logging) is complete.
 Please get involved by reporting issues in the ArduPilot Forums.
 Deveopers can help improve APSync by submitting PRs to ArduPilot/companion and/or discuss with others developers in Gitter’s ArduPilot/companion chat room!

 Wifi Access Point & DataFlash logging¶

 On start-up an access point is created with name “ardupilot”.
 The password is “ardupilot” on TX1, Intel Edison and RPi.